 - If the cost was for both work and personal use (e.g. home internet) you can only claim the work component of the expense

 You can access up to seven years’ worth of statements in NetBank and the CommBank app to help you identify tax related expenses.

 The Australian Taxation Office (ATO) provides detailed categories of expenses you can claim on its website, which you can refer to for details on what you can claim.

 - Payment summary

-- Summary of interest you’ve earned on your bank accounts (you can get this now in NetBank)
+- Summary of any interest you’ve earned on your bank accounts (you can get this now in NetBank)

 - Information relating to investment income, shares, dividends and managed funds

-- Private health insurance certificate and receipts for medical expenses
+- Private health insurance statement

 - Details of child support payments